OnlyErrors/New-RPG-test/README.md

-# Webpack JS starter kit
+# Webpack JS Test RPG
-This isn't anything too crazy, just have node installed, and this should do the rest :)
+This isn't anything too crazy, just have node installed.

 Prerequisites
 * Node

 ## Installation
-If you're just starting out, go ahead and install Node.js on your system <https://nodejs.org/>.
+Go ahead and install Node.js on your system <https://nodejs.org/>.
-Then install Yarn globally (because it's better than NPM...
-In my opinion).
+Then install Yarn globally

 In your system terminal run:
 ```